scacela/oci-lakehouse-pipeline/README.md

 		11. Click `Finish`, and then click `Close` to exit the `Application Added` popup window.
 		12. Click `Activate` near the top-right corner of the IDCS UI, and then click `OK` to confirm the activation of your application, so that your IDCS Application be used to generate tokens.

 	7. Click `Generate Access Token` near the top-right corner of the IDCS UI.
 For subsequent deployments of OAC, you may return to this IDCS Application to generate a new access token.
-The IDCS Application can be accessed as follows:
+The IDCS Application can be accessed as follows from the IDCS UI:
 	```

-	Hamburger menu > Applications > (Search for your application) > (Click your IDCS Application listing)
+	Hamburger menu > Applications > (Search for your IDCS Application) > (Click your IDCS Application listing)

 	```
 	8. Choose the option for `Customized Scopes`, and then click `Download Token`.
 This will initiate the download of a token file to your local machine called `tokens.tok`.